History of Laos: Tai migrations

-The Tai, from their new home in Southeast Asia, were influenced by the Khmer and the Mon and most importantly Buddhist India.
-The Tai kingdom of Lanna was founded in 1259 (in the north of modern Thailand).
-The Sukhothai Kingdom was founded in 1279 (in modern Thailand) and expanded eastward to take the city of Chantaburi and renamed it to Vieng Chan Vieng Kham (modern Vientiane) and northward to the city of Muang Sua which was taken in 1271 and renamed the city to Xieng Dong Xieng Thong or "City of Flame Trees beside the River Dong", (modern Luang Prabang, Laos).
-The Tai peoples had firmly established control in areas to the northeast of the declining Khmer Empire.
-Following the death of the Sukhothai king Ram Khamhaeng, and internal disputes within the kingdom of Lanna, both Vieng Chan Vieng Kham (Vientiane) and Xieng Dong Xieng Thong (Luang Prabang) were independent city-states until the founding of the kingdom of Lan Xang in 1354.
+The Tai, from their new home in Southeast Asia, were influenced by the Khmer, the Mon and Buddhist India.
+The Tai kingdom of Lanna was founded in 1259 (in the north of what later is Thailand).
+The Sukhothai Kingdom was founded in 1279 (in what later is Thailand) and expanded eastward to take the city of Chantaburi and renamed it to Vieng Chan Vieng Kham and northward to the city of Muang Sua which was taken in 1271 and renamed the city to Xieng Dong Xieng Thong or "City of Flame Trees beside the River Dong".
+The Tai peoples had established control in areas to the northeast of the Khmer Empire.
+Following the death of the Sukhothai king Ram Khamhaeng, and internal disputes within the kingdom of Lanna, Vieng Chan Vieng Kham (Vientiane) and Xieng Dong Xieng Thong (Luang Prabang) were independent city-states until the founding of the kingdom of Lan Xang in 1354.
 The Sukhothai Kingdom and later the Ayutthaya kingdom were established and "...conquered the Khmers of the upper and central Menam valley and greatly extended their territory."

 The Legend of Khun Borom

 The history of the Tai migrations into Laos were preserved in myth and legends.
-The Nithan Khun Borom or "Story of Khun Borom" recalls the origin myths of the Lao, and follows the exploits of his seven sons to found the Tai kingdoms of Southeast Asia.
-The myths also recorded the laws of Khun Borom, which set the basis of common law and identity among the Lao.
+The Nithan Khun Borom or "Story of Khun Borom" recalls the origin myths of the Lao, and follows the exploits of his 7 sons to found the Tai kingdoms of Southeast Asia.
+The myths recorded the laws of Khun Borom, which set the basis of common law and identity among the Lao.
 Among the Khamu the exploits of their folk hero Thao Hung are recounted in the Thao Hung Thao Cheuang epic, which dramatizes the struggles of the indigenous peoples with the influx of Tai during the migration period.
-In later centuries the Lao themselves would preserve the legend in written form, becoming one of the great literary treasures of Laos and one of the few depictions of life in Southeast Asia prior to Therevada Buddhism and Tai cultural influence.
+In later centuries the Lao themselves would preserve the legend in written form, becoming a depiction of life in Southeast Asia prior to Therevada Buddhism and Tai cultural influence.